bastien-nagra/microservice/README.md

 This is the second assignment.
 During this project, you will build microservices and make them interact together in a prod-like deployment.
 You will implement services that return informations about various tv-shows.

 In this first part, we will focus on implementing a basic infrastructure with services implementing REST APIs and fetching data from various sources.
-In the second part, you will extend the functionnalities of each services and the infrastructure.
+In the second part, you will extend the functionnalities of each services, improve the infrastructure and automate the delivery of your applications.

 ## Execution
 You will be working in group of three to four persons.
 For each services describe below, there is a recommendation regarding which team member should pick up that implementation.

 ## Objective
 You will need to setup the infrastructure below made of docker containers :